Baked Mediterranean Fish

 - Preheat oven to 400 degrees.
 Cut 4 large squares of parchment paper.

 - Place a fish fillet in the center of each piece of parchment.
 Arrange a lemon slice on top of each fillet and evenly divide the tomatoes, olives, and capers among the fish parcels.
 Sprinkle with a pinch of sea salt and pepper.
-Drizzle with 1 teaspoon olive oil and 1 Tablespoon white wine.
+Drizzle with 1 teaspoon olive oil and 1 tablespoon white wine if using.

 - Wrap each parcel by folding the sides together and creating a tent, ensuring there are no gaps as you fold the paper together.